 National Takaful Company (Watania) has approved a dividend payment of 5% to shareholders for the financial year ended 31 December 2018.
 This is the first time the company has declared dividends since its inception in 2011.

-Watania chairman Dr Ali Saeed bin Harmal Al Dhaheri said in a statement, “The growth in net profit in FY2018 was due to improvement in our takaful operations with contributions from motor and medical leading the way.
+Dr Ali Saeed bin Harmal Al Dhaheri, Watania chairman, said in a statement, “The growth in net profit in FY2018 was due to improvement in our takaful operations with contributions from motor and medical leading the way.
 Our investment income remained flat as the equity market was depressed and real estate income was also under pressure.
-It is important to mention that, like the whole of UAE insurance market, we were also hit by the transition VAT which is the tax amount that companies had to bear in respect of takaful policies issued in 2017 that expired in 2018.
+It is important to mention that like the whole of UAE insurance market we were also hit by the transition VAT which is the tax amount that company had to bear in respect of takaful policies issued in 2017 that expired in 2018.
 This amount could not be recovered from retail customers.”

 Dr Al Dhaheri said, “Our progress so far has been in line with the three-year strategy that was adopted in 2016.
 We are now moving into the next phase of our business that will focus on maintaining profitability and stable return for the shareholders.
 We are demonstrating that by declaring dividends for the first time since the company’s inception.
 Our plans are now to build on this success and ensure that we achieve our vision and mission of being the leading takaful company where leadership is defined in terms of returns for all the stakeholders.”

 The business strategy is built on three pillars comprising smart segmentation of customers and competitive pricing; customer service that is consistent and continues to exceed expectations; and skilled and well-trained employees who are committed and motivated.

 Commenting on future plans, Dr Al Dhaheri said, “The company has identified two core product lines to drive its business strategy.
 These products are medical and motor.
 The company will continue to develop and increase its penetration through better service and competitive pricing in the right segment.”